- 1.8kg blackberries

 Oval in shape, with a pronouced bulge on one end, lemons are one of the most versatile fruits…

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

 Before you start, put a small saucer in the freezer.
-Tip the berries, scraping out all juices and any undissolved sugar, into a preserving pan, or a large, wide-based pan (the wider and more open the pan, the faster the jam will be ready so a preserving pan is really ideal).
-Stir in the lemon juice, then collect all the pips and secure them inside a tea-leaf strainer or piece of muslin before adding to the pan, too (cooking the pips along with the fruit extracts the pectin they contain, helping your jam to set).
+Take a preserving pan or a large, wide-based pan (the wider and more open the pan, the faster the jam will be ready, so a preserving pan is really ideal) and tip the berries in, scraping out all the juices and any undissolved sugar.
+Stir in the lemon juice, then collect all the pips and secure them inside a tea-leaf strainer or piece of muslin before adding them to the pan (cooking the pips along with the fruit extracts the pectin they contain, helping your jam to set).

-Start the berries over a low heat until all the sugar is completely dissolved, then bring to the boil and simmer for 5 mins.
+Start the blackberries over a low heat until all the sugar is completely dissolved, then bring to the boil and simmer for 5 mins.
 Turn off the heat and spoon a little hot syrupy jam onto the chilled saucer.
-Once cool, push the jam with your finger.
+Once it's cool, push it with your finger.
 If it wrinkles a little, it’s ready and has reached setting point.
-If it is too runny to wrinkle, return the pan to the heat and boil in 2-3 minute stages, removing the pan from the heat each time you do the saucer check, until the jam wrinkles.
+If it's too runny to wrinkle, return the pan to the heat and boil in 2 or 3-minute stages, removing the pan from the heat each time you do the saucer check, until the jam wrinkles.